 It’s not about what you can’t eat – it’s about what you don’t want to eat

 We’d had an unfair share of really tough life events and just as things were settling down nicely I dropped the V-bomb.
 I felt very lonely and he felt very pissed off.
-Food was our thing and I had changed that part of our relationship without any consultation.
-The house was not a fun place to be those first few weeks and our relationship was tense.
+Food was our common thing and I had changed that part of our friendship without any consultation.
 I was just really upset at the cruelty of the dairy industry especially and him for not understanding that and allowing me space to come to terms with what I had been supporting my whole life.
 It’s a lot to take in when you expose yourself to the horrors of the animal industry from conception to slaughter – it’s brutal, the very epitome of inhumanity and abusive beyond anything one can imagine.
 I took my responsibility of having paid for it on the chin and it knocked me for six.

 it’s not just about the animals but awareness of fellow humans and the environmental impact of the industries.